NavinGelot/full-authentication/jwtoauth-web/Flow.md

 ### MyApplication

     > 1: componentWillMount
-        checkLoginStatus method will be call it will take cookie and try to check is user is exist or not based on method response it will set following three fields:
+        checkLoginStatus method will be call, it will take cookie and try to check is user is exist with token specified based on method response it will set following three fields:

         1: authenticationProcess: "done"
-            always when process finis it will be mark as done so we can process render code otherwise we will return null.
+            always when process finish it will be mark as done so we can process render code otherwise we will return null.

         2: isAuthenticated: true/false